jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

   (b) the powers and functions conferred by or under this Act or any regulations made under this Act.

 ### 10 Delegation of powers and functions of chief executive
-Despite anything in sections 41 and 42 of the State Sector Act 1988 or in any other provision of this Act or of any other enactment, the chief executive must not delegate to any staff member of a prison—
+Despite anything in clauses 2 to 4 of Schedule 6 of the Public Service Act 2020 or in any other provision of this Act or of any other enactment, the chief executive must not delegate to any staff member of a prison—
   (a) the power to make an application under section 60(1) of the Parole Act 2002 (which relates to the recall of offenders); or
   (b) the power to make an application under section 107 of the Parole Act 2002 (which relates to orders that offenders not be released); or
   (c) the power to designate employees as hearing adjudicators under section 15; or